 A requirement for subdivision and condo conversion is to obtain a Tax Clearance Certificate before the final map is recorded.
 A Tax Clearance Certificate is a document that certifies there are no outstanding property tax obligations and that an additional security payment has been made for any estimated taxes on the existing parcel.
 After a final map is recorded, the existing parcel is retired from the Assessor-Recorder’s records and new parcel numbers are assigned.

 Estimated taxes for assessments that have already been liened or assessed on the existing parcel are required to be collected as a security payment before it is retired.
 These are collected because the assessments occurred on the existing parcel – not on the future new parcels.

-All projects not recorded with the Assessor-Recorder’s office by 12/31 will need to pay estimated taxes for the next Fiscal Year.
+All projects not recorded with the Assessor-Recorder’s office by 12/31 will need to pay estimated taxes for the next Fiscal Year and contact email@example.com directly.
 Please budget funds accordingly and get your applications in early.

 - Complete an application for a Tax Clearance Certificate and submit it to firstname.lastname@example.org with your block and lot in the subject line.
 Each parcel must be listed on its own application form.
 If you are applying for Tax Clearance Certificates for multiple parcels, please attach them all to one email, with the subject line “Tax Clearance Certificate – Multiple Parcels”, and list all the blocks/lot information in the body of the email.